Oslandia/postgis-workshop/doc/4_accessors.md

 LIMIT 10;
 ```

+TIP :
-*TIP* : PGAdmin display does not display anything if the data become quite big (use psql instead)
+- PGAdmin display does not display anything if the data is too big (use psql instead)

 Access data
 -----------